RobHolme/PowerTools/ReadMe.md

  - __Start-TCPListener__: Start a TCP listener on a nominated port.
 Used for connectivity testing.
  - __Test-TCPPort__: Tests connectivity to a remote TCP port.
 Based on Test-NetConnection, but implements shorter (configurable) connection timeouts and removes ICMP connectivity tests if the TCP connection fails (intended to be faster than Test-NetConnection when testing large number of hosts).

+run ./install.ps1 to install the module locally.
+Defaults to using local users path from $env:psmodulepath, use the -Scope parameter values ("CurrentUser", "AllUsers", "PromptForModulePath") to install elsewhere.
 ---

 ## Get-FolderSize